astropy/astropy/docs/units/format.rst

     >>> "{0:20s}".format(q)
     '10.5 km             '

-To format both the value and the unit separately, you can access the |quantity|
+To format both the value and the unit separately, you can access the |Quantity|
 class attributes within new-style format strings::

     >>> q = 10.5 * u.km